Grant Ethics BINGO w/ Amanda Day, GPC & Kimberly Hays de Muga, GPC

 You can also look for potential trends that are happening.
 For example, is this funder actually open to new grantees or are only giving to repeat grantees.
 These are all data insights that are pulling directly from the latest 990 report that has been filed with the IRS.
 And so, it's something in which it really can cut down the amount of time that it takes you to identify the key decision as to whether or not they are a good fit funder.

 That's just some of the things in terms of the matches tab, something else we just rolled out since I know some folks here already have Instrumentl accounts.
-In case you missed our customer-only events recently, we also rolled out some of our plus plan features.
+In case you missed our customer-only events recently, we also rolled out some of our Standard Plan features.
 Our Funder Matches section is a new feature as well.
 That's currently been released.
 And essentially what that will also output for you is a set of potential good fit funders that you're going to want to build an annual grant strategy around.
 So these are funders who might not even have a website.
 They might not have an active grant opportunity and they might even be invite only.